Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: TGFT models with closure constraint

 \begin{definition} A \textit{subgraph} $\cH$ of a graph $\cG$ is a subset of lines of $\cG$, hence $\cG$ has exactly $2^{L(\cG)}$ subgraphs. $\cH$ is then completed by first adding the vertices that touch its lines.
 The faces closed in $\cG$ which pass only through lines of $\cH$ form the set of \textit{internal faces} of $\cH$.
 The external faces of $\cH$ are the maximal open connected pieces of either open or closed faces of $\cG$ that pass through lines of $\cH$.
 Finally all the external legs or half-lines of $\cG \setminus \cH$ touching the vertices of $\cH$ are considered \textit{external legs} of $\cH$. \end{definition}

 We denote $L(\cH)$ and $F(\cH)$ the set of lines and internal faces of $\cH$, and $N(\cH)$ and $F_{ext}(\cH)$ the set of external legs and external faces.
 When no confusion is possible we also write $L$, $F$ etc for the cardinality of the corresponding sets.
+Moreover, the subgraph made of the lines $l_1, \ldots, l_k$ will simply be denoted $\{l_1 , \ldots , l_k \}$.

 \